 You or a relative, friend, or guardian can ask.
 You do not need to go to court.
 But you will have to fill out Social Security Form SSA-11-BK.
 Call Social Security at 800-772-1213.
 The TTY number is 800-325-0778.
 You will also have to give Social Security information from the past year that shows you are having trouble handling your affairs, like:

 - A report from your doctor

-- Statements from you, your family or other people who know you
+- Statements from you, your family, or other people who know you

 Not all of those documents will be needed in every case.
-For instance, a court order is not needed in many instances.
+For instance, a court order is not required in many instances.
 But if there is a court order stating that a Social Security or SSI recipient is incompetent, that will be important as Social Security decides whether to appoint a representative payee.
-If Social Security decides that you need a Representative Payee, they will appoint a one.
+If Social Security decides you need a Representative Payee, they will appoint one.

 Who can be my Representative Payee?